 The sometimes imposing, always bejewelled Balbina Wong is an old hand when it comes to luxury brand experience in China and Hong Kong.
-Born in Singapore, Ms Wong founded ImagineX in 1992 and was the first to introduce luxury brands such as Gucci, Prada, Cartier, and Hugo Boss to China.
+Born in Singapore, Ms Wong founded ImagineX in 1992 and was the first to introduce luxury brands including Cartier, and Hugo Boss and those above to China.

 In 1994, Ms Wong brought the Salvatore Ferragamo brand to Shanghai with the opening of a landmark boutique.
 Wong became sole distributor for Salvatore Ferragamo in Greater China, engineering the brand’s early and highly successful entry into the market.